li-clutter-org/circleciloadimpact/README.md

 done
 ```

-So now your Load Impact performance test is running!
+So, now your Load Impact performance test is running!

 This time we wait until the test has completed, reached the percentage completed value of 100% with a slightly longer sleep between refreshing status calls.